tsahara/r7rs/content/procs.md

 \proto{write}{ obj}{write library procedure}
 \rproto{write}{ obj port}{write library procedure}}

-Writes a representation of \var{obj} to the given textual output
-\var{port}.
-Strings
-that appear in the written representation are enclosed in quotation marks, and within those strings backslash and quotation mark characters are escaped by backslashes.
+Writes a representation of _obj_ to the given textual output _port_.
+Strings that appear in the written representation are enclosed in quotation marks, and within those strings backslash and quotation mark characters are escaped by backslashes.
 Symbols that contain non-ASCII characters are escaped with vertical lines.
 Character objects are written using the ``#\backwhack`` notation.

-If \var{obj} contains cycles which would cause an infinite loop using the normal written representation, then at least the objects that form part of the cycle must be represented using datum labels as described in section~\ref{labelsection}.
+If _obj_ contains cycles which would cause an infinite loop using the normal written representation, then at least the objects that form part of the cycle must be represented using datum labels as described in section~\ref{labelsection}.
 Datum labels must not be used if there